mariegodderis1/DH110-Spring23/a3/readme.md

 This activity fulfills the user’s basic need of belonging and love.
 The user wants to show up for their family and remembering important events and sending love.

 #### What is/are the traditional/current solution(s) to satisfy the needs?
 Current solutions to satisfy this need are FamilyCalendar and TimeTree.
+Google Calendar allows you to share events with others but to a certain extent it is hard to remember and keep track of all things overlapping.

 #### What is/are the limitation(s) that possibly would be improved with (digital) technology?
-Certain limitations for ______.
+Certain limitations for family calendars and event tracking are that sometimes the user just simply doesn't have time to keep up with the app and its functions.
+Sometimes people remember important life events but forget to reach out.

 ### Specify Target Users

 #### What are the characteristics of users? (ex. demographics, preference, expertise)
-Demographic: people of a legal driving age, own a car, in Los Angeles, likely not tourists, more likely to be current college students or recent grads
+Demographic: more likely to be adolescents or middle aged - busy working people

-Preferences: users have the desire and ability to drive to places and thus, need a parking solution to assist them
+Preferences: users have the desire and ability to stay in touch with their family, but are too busy/unorganized to stay in the loop and remember.

 Expertise: users do not need any particular level of expertise to use this application

-#### Where would the users do that activity?

-#### What would the users do to complete that activity?
+#### Where would the users do that activity & what would the users do to complete that activity?
+Users would typically do this activity by either visiting family in person, or sending a personalized birthday message over text or call.

 ### Qualitative Research Methods
-- by covert / overt observation
-- by active / passive / participatory interaction
+The two observation methods I employed include participatory interaction and      .

 ### Participatory Research Materials
 - [Interview recording](link)